-Course Code Semester-III, Course No of Hours Per week No of Credits
+Course Code Course Title No of Hours Per week No of Credits BCH 305 Molecular 06 4 Generic Elective:(a) Endocrinology Sessional Marks: 20 End Semeste er Exam Marks: 80

-Title

-BCH-305a Endocrinology 06 4

-(Generic Elective)

-Sessional Marks: 20 End Semester Exam Marks: 3

 - 1. To impart knowledge on structure and hormones secreted by hypothalamus, pituitary and pineal glands. - 2.
 To familiarize the concepts of biosynthesis and regulation of secretion of thyroid, parathyroid and calcitonin hormones. - 3.
 To make them understand the chemistry, biosynthesis, secretion, regulation of Hormones of Pancreas and Gastro intestinal hormones. - 4.
 To impart knowledge of Sex hormones, hcg, Miscellaneous hormones and Insect molting hormones.